Fescron/universal-jlink-adapter/README.md

 <img src="documentation/Tag-Connect-pinout.png" height="200" alt="Tag-Connect pinout">

-**Pushbutton** `SW1` can be used to mannually **reset** the target board.
+**Pinheaders** `J1` and `J2` can be used to simply break out the SWD/JTAG pins to a 2.54mm standard header. **Pushbutton** `SW1` can be used to mannually **reset** the target board.
 A **DC-DC converter** can be plugged in on header `J4` to supply the target board with the correct voltage using the 5V supply of the J-Link programmer.
 If the pinout of the converter doesn't match `VIN - VOUT - GND`, the last two pins can be changed around by swapping the solder joints on `JP1` and `JP2` on the bottom of the adapter.
 Then the pinout `VIN - GND - VOUT` will be selected.

 **Jumpers** `J6` and `J7` can also be used to swap some pinouts around. `J6` connects `pin 4` on the Tag-Connect cable to `RXD` or *doesn't connect it*. `J7` connects `pin 5` on the Tag-Connect cable to *nothing* or to `nTRST` (JTAG).